anabaei/sanction/readme.md

 python setup.py --help-commands
  python setup.py build
  python setup.py install
-then error!
-The 'pyicu>=1.9.3' distribution was not found and is required by normality has to install it install pip as wel
+then iferror happen as The 'pyicu>=1.9.3' distribution was not found and is required by normality
-Amir [6:43 PM]
+ //install it first

-yum --enablerepo=extras install epel-release
+yum install python-pip
-This command will install the correct EPEL repository for the CentOS version you are running.
+pip -V
+pip install --upgrade pip
+pip install -U setuptools

-After this you will be able to install python-pip. yum install python-pip pip -V pip install --upgrade pip pip install -U setuptools yum install mysql yum install mariadb-server systemctl start mariadb memorious list
+// to install mysql if not exist yum install mysql yum install mariadb-server
+// to start mysql
+systemctl start mariadb

+// then inside sanctions run
+memorious list
 ```